 I started farming in 1974.
-Wanting a good cow horse, I purchased a 14 hand 2 year old mare, Shana.
-She was by a grade Morgan stallion. and out of a Quarter Horse mare.
+Wanting a good cow horse, I purchased a 14 hand, 2 year old mare, Shana.
+She was by a grade Morgan stallion and out of a Quarter Horse mare.
 For 18 years she was our only reliable cow pony.
-I lost her to lightening.
+Unfortunately, I lost her to lightening.
 Over the years I had tried several Quarter Horses, but still preferred my Morgan cow pony, Shana.

 In 1993, I purchased a Morgan filly from Parmely Harris.
 He was a local breeder who started raising Foundation Morgans in the 40s.
 He bred his first mares at Charlie O'Neils who stood Archie O and Dude De Jarnette.
 His first stallion, Archie T was an Archie O son out of Dude De Jarnette mare.

 That filly was so smart and easy to train.
-My ten year old son, Chad started her under saddle.
-On her first big trail ride an Arab mare was misbehaving and we did a horse switch.
+My ten year old son started her under saddle.
+On her first big trail ride, an Arab mare was misbehaving and we did a horse switch.
 I put the young 12 year old girl on my two year old mare to finish the ride.
-I was sold on Morgans
+From that point on, I was sold on Morgans.

 I invite you to visit Do More Morgans.
 Whether you are looking for a Driving Prospect for combined driving or pleasure show or a Riding Horse for endurance, trail or ranch work, I know there is a Do More Morgan that will be a great match for you.